polyformproject/polyform-licenses/Polyform-Noncompete.md

 ## Competing Uses

-Goods and services compete even when they provide their functionality through different kinds of interfaces, or for different platforms.
+Goods and services compete even when they provide their functionality through different kinds of interfaces or for different platforms, and even if provided free of charge.
 Applications can compete with services, libraries with plugins, frameworks with development tools, and so on, even if they're written in different programming languages, or for different computer architectures.
 If you market a good or service as a practical substitute for the software, another product, or a service, it competes under these terms.

 ## Prior Uses